-The process itself works in that isoplus’ joint fitters take their left-over PE-HD material back from each project, after which we at isoplus cut the PE-HD residual material into smaller pieces and collect it in a container at isoplus’ service department in Hvidovre.
+The process itself works in that isoplus’ joint fitters take their left-over HDPE material back from each project, after which we at isoplus cut the HDPE residual material into smaller pieces and collect it in a container at isoplus’ service department in Hvidovre.
 When the container is full, the plastic is transported to a recycling company that is responsible for the actual processing.

 “The recycling company turns it into granules.
 To put it briefly, they throw it into a form of advanced meat chops where it is chopped to pieces.
 That way, they can mix a percentage in a new product and still retain the good features of polyethylene.
 When that is done, they then sell it as an additive to regular plastic productions,” says Jacob Bylov.

-What exactly isoplus’ PE-HD residual material is recycled for is difficult to say.
-In general, PE-HD can be used for everything from beer and milk crates, pipes and petrol tanks to toys, packaging and household items.
-In the conversation about what isoplus’ residual material may be revived as, Jacob Bylov adds that the black color of our PE-HD plays a crucial factor.
+What exactly isoplus’ HDPE residual material is recycled for is difficult to say.
+In general, HDPE can be used for everything from beer and milk crates, pipes and petrol tanks to toys, packaging and household items.
+In the conversation about what isoplus’ residual material may be revived as, Jacob Bylov adds that the black color of our HDPE plays a crucial factor.

 “Back in the day, it was only something like black garbage bags that you could use recycled plastic for.
 But now you can use it for everything.
 The only thing that comes into play is the color of the plastic.
 Our HDPE is added carbon black to make the casing more resistant to UV radiation.
 But it also means that it cannot be repainted – it will always stay black.”